Python virtual environments with venv and uv

 - VS Code / Cursor / Positron: click the Python interpreter indicator in the bottom-right status bar → “Enter interpreter path” → pick

-.venv/bin/python(or its Windows equivalent).
-The settingpython.defaultInterpreterPathin.vscode/settings.jsonmakes this stick across collaborators when committed. - PyCharm: Settings → Project → Python Interpreter → Add Local Interpreter → Existing → point at
+.venv/bin/python(or its Windows equivalent). - PyCharm: Settings → Project → Python Interpreter → Add Local Interpreter → Existing → point at

 .venv/bin/python.